 You can think of terms and conditions like the “rules” of your website.
 This is where you tell your readers what type of behavior is acceptable on your website – both by you as the website owner and by visitors of your site.
 This is where you could include information such as offensive comments won’t be tolerated.

 A solid terms and conditions statement is important to help protect, and also legitimize, your website and business.
-Learn more about creating your own terms and conditions statement.

 3. Copyright Information